Skip to main content

 The Lion L75625 is the mid-range option that delivers near-premium performance.
 Four cast stainless steel burners producing 75,000 total BTU (the highest in this roundup).
 Rear infrared rotisserie burner included.
 Two interior lights for evening cooking.
 830 square inches of total cooking surface.

-At $1,399, it costs $600 more than the Bull.
+As the mid-tier option, it costs more than the Bull.
 That premium buys you 15,000 more BTU, a rear infrared burner, interior lights, and an extra 255 square inches of cooking space.
 If you grill frequently (twice a week or more) and want rotisserie capability, the Lion justifies the upgrade.

 Lion has been manufacturing grills for over 20 years and sells primarily through specialty outdoor kitchen retailers.
 The build quality is consistently good, and the 75,000 BTU rating means this grill gets hot fast and recovers temperature quickly after opening the lid.